goldsborough/algs4/priority-queues/README.md

 - Then swim it up.
 - Cost: At most lg N + 1 compares

-Scenario: Parent's key becomes smaller than one or both of it's hildren's.
+Scenario: Parent's key becomes smaller than one or both of its children's.

 To eliminate the violation:
-- Exhange key in parent with key in larger of the two children.
+- Exchange key in parent with key in larger of the two children.
 - Repeat until heap oder restored.

 Called *sink* (as opposed to *swim*).